gardener/gardener/docs/usage/shoot_high_availability_best_practices.md

       recommenderInterval: 1m0s
 ```

 While horizontal pod autoscaling is relatively straight-forward, it takes a long time to master vertical pod autoscaling.
-We saw [performance issues](https://github.com/kubernetes/autoscaler/issues/4498), hard-coded behavior (on OOM, memory is bumped by +20% and it may take a few iterations to reach a good level), unintended pod disruptions by applying new resource requests (after 12h all targeted pods will receive new requests even though individually they would be fine without, which also drives active-passive resource consumption up), difficulties to deal with spiky workload in general (due to the algorithmic approach it takes), recommended requests may exceed node capacity, limit scaling is proportional and therefore often useless, and more.
+We saw [performance issues](https://github.com/kubernetes/autoscaler/issues/4498), hard-coded behavior (on OOM, memory is bumped by +20% and it may take a few iterations to reach a good level), unintended pod disruptions by applying new resource requests (after 12h all targeted pods will receive new requests even though individually they would be fine without, which also drives active-passive resource consumption up), difficulties to deal with spiky workload in general (due to the algorithmic approach it takes), recommended requests may exceed node capacity, limit scaling is proportional and therefore often questionable, and more.
 VPA is a double-edged sword: useful and necessary, but not easy to handle.

 For the Gardener-managed components, we mostly removed limits.
 Why?